 At over 35 years old the AAD’s LARCs are basically historic machines.
 Some 600 LARCs were disposed of during the US withdrawal of Vietnam by sinking them at sea.
 The fact they are no longer in production makes fully operational examples rare.
 However, this goes to show how well adapted and enduring the design is for sub-Antarctic ship to shore operations.

-Precautions for working in their vicinity of LARCs
+Precautions for working in the vicinity of LARCs

 - Always wear a lifejacket when getting on, off or travelling on a LARC.